Original General Surgery Theatres

 Theatres A and B, are the original General Surgery theatres used for the first human heart transplant.

 After having been declared brain dead, Denise Darvall was brought to Theatre B, the donor theatre, shortly after midnight.
 She was prepared for surgery, by Dr Marius Barnard and his team.
-At 03.00 a.m. her heart was eventually harvested for transplantation into the recipient Louis Washkansky who lay waiting in the adjoining Theatre A. Her kidneys were harvested and sent to Karl Bremer hospital, where they helped save a young boy’s life.
+At 03.00 a.m. her heart was eventually harvested for transplantation into the recipient Louis Washkansky who lay waiting in the adjoining Theatre A. Denise’s kidneys were harvested and sent to Karl Bremer hospital, where they helped save a young boy’s life.

 In Theatre A, Professor Chris Barnard, assisted by Rodney Hewitson, carefully sewed the donor heart into place in Washkansky’s chest.
 In total the operation lasted four and three quarter hours.